How COVID-19 Exposed Discrepancies in Health Services

 You can reach and meet the needs of those who have significant unmet needs by including the community and clients in creating accessible mental health and substance addiction programs.

 COVID-19 continues to have a significant impact on Californians’ mental health.
 When comparing pre-COVID-19 and current substance use and mental health statistics and surveys, one can see a drastic increase in depression, anxiety, stress, or other symptoms.
 To help address the needs of the community you live in and provide services, you can include the population in creating programs to meet their needs.
 Access to safe, culturally competent, and affordable health care is essential.
 While you strive to provide the best care to your clients, you can also seek programs like substance addiction treatment.
-Alta Centers provides evidence-based, culturally competent programs that address the unique needs of each client.
+Alta Centers dual diagnosis center provides evidence-based, culturally competent programs that address the unique needs of each client.
 In addition, our detoxification and inpatient rehabilitation programs educate and teach healthy coping skills that will address life after substance addiction treatment.
-Alta Centers, located in the Hollywood Hills, is close to the heart of Los Angeles.
-To learn more, call (888) 202-2583.
+Alta Centers, addiction rehab located in the Los Angeles California To learn more, call (888) 202-2583.